-Remove the RAVE valves and gaskets.
+On engines with the RAVE system, remove the RAVE valves and gaskets.

-Install the RAVE valve plate with fasteners from the kit and tighten adequately.
+Install the RAVE valve plates with fasteners from the kit and tighten adequately.

-NOTE: The boot (carburetor-equipped engines) and O-ring can be checked for leakage with the valve in place.
+NOTE: Engines with the RAVE system, the boot (carburetor-equipped engines) and O-ring can be checked for leakage with the valve in place.
 Simply remove the cover to expose the parts.